netcinematics/KRYPTOBITZ/README.md

 - RANDOMLY MIX
 - CONFIRM UNIQUE
 - reloop if not unique
+- CALCULATE IDENTITY
-- CALCULATE IDENTITY and RARITY
+- CALCULATE RARITY
+- TIMESTAMP and SIGN each CARD
+- BUILD METADATA ATTRIBUTES for OpenSea
-- BUILD METADATA WITH STAMPS and IPFS resources
+- UPDATE IPFS resources in metadata
-- METANET with IDENTITYNET creates BITZSETS, of KRYPTOBITZ-!
+- WRITES METANET of IDENTITYNET with BITZSETS, of KRYPTOBITZ-!
-- Update IPFS resources - using command line "2" param
-- MINT to OPEN SEA with attributes

 ----
 > This code is MIT, open-source.